phillippimenta/task-manager-api/README.md

 # task-manager-api

-### Project demonstrating the construction of an example Rest API with Spring Boot, Java 11 and H2 Database
+### Project demonstrating the construction of a Rest API with Spring Boot, Java 11 and H2 Database

 <h4 align="center">
 	Task Manager API 🚀 finished